 - Hold each rep for 1-10 seconds and complete 2-6 reps.

 We like to use this as part of our squat prep and/or accessory work to help develop squat and squat variation depth and motor control.
-If you would like personalized help with that, Contact Us.
-We’d be happy to get you in for an assessment.
+If you would like personalized help with that, contact us or book a free assessment with us here.